iotexproject/iotex-bootstrap/README.md

 curl https://raw.githubusercontent.com/iotexproject/iotex-bootstrap/v1.0.0/genesis_testnet.yaml > $IOTEX_HOME/etc/genesis.yaml
 ```

 In step 4, you need to use the snapshot for TestNet: https://t.iotex.me/testnet-data-latest and https://t.iotex.me/testnet-data-with-idx-latest.
+If you need legacy delegate election data(poll.db) for TestNet, you can download it here: https://storage.googleapis.com/blockchain-golden/poll.testnet.tar.gz

 In step 5, you need to replace the docker image tag in the command with `v1.0.0`.